 This accomplishment by the clinical researchers through cryopreservation technology helped to build the road of success in maintaining the animal kingdom.

-Cryopreservation techniques are applicable to both male and female to preserve their fertility and are a useful tool for ART (assisted reproduction techniques).
+Cryopreservation techniques apply to both males and females to preserve their fertility and are a useful tool for ART (assisted reproduction techniques).

 - Fundamentals of Cryopreservation technology.

-- Application of Cryopreservation Technology in animal fertility sector.
+- Application of Cryopreservation Technology in the animal fertility sector.

-- Application of Cryopreservation Technology in human fertility sector.
+- Application of Cryopreservation Technology in the human fertility sector.